Dumbbell Leg Workout Routine For Females Illustration

 What Next?

-If you liked this article, you’d love our muscle-building newsletterWe’ll keep you up to date on all the latest muscle-building information for women.
+And if you liked this article, I think you might like our muscle-building newsletterWe’ll keep you updated on all the latest muscle-building information for women.
 Or, if you want us to walk you through the process of building muscle, including teaching you the lifts, giving you a full workout program, a complete diet guide, a recipe book, and online coaching, check out our Bony to Bombshell Program.

 Jared Polowick, BDes, CPT, has a degree in design from York University and is a certified personal trainer.
 He co-founded Bony to Beastly, Bony to Bombshell, and Outlive.